kbabioch/otca/README.md

 a certificate for the CA, handing over the appropriate options.
 Afterwards a [certificate signing request][csr] for the server and client is generated using OpenSSL's req(1) command.
 These CSRs are then signed by the previously created CA using the ca(1) command once more.
-After moving the created certificates and keys into the specified output directory, the temporary scratch space is removed, including the CA's private key.
-This, in essence, renders the CA useless, which is the whole point of this very concept.
+After some conversions (see pkcs12(1)), the certificates and keys are moved into the specified output directory.
+Then the temporary scratch space is removed, including the CA's private key.
+This, in essence, renders the CA useless, which is the point of this concept.

 ## CONTRIBUTIONS